gazebo-web/gazebosim-app/README.md

 ## Naming conventions

-Following the [Angular Style Guide](https://angular.io/guide/styleguide), we use the `ign` prefix for the selector of our Components and Directives.
+Following the [Angular Style Guide](https://angular.io/guide/styleguide), we use the `gz` prefix for the selector of our Components and Directives.
 This is configured in the linter.

 ## Templates and variable scope